EducationalTestingService/skll/doc/run_experiment.rst

     # do the following for D1, which is much less readable
     enc.inverse_transform(learner1.model.predict(learner1.scaler.transform(learner1.feat_selector.transform(learner1.feat_vectorizer.transform(D1)))))

 .. note::
     1. When using a `DictVectorizer <https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.DictVectorizer.html>`__ in SKLL along with :ref:`feature_scaling <feature_scaling>` set to either ``with_mean`` or ``both``, the `sparse` attribute of the vectorizer stage in the pipeline is set to ``False`` since centering requires dense arrays.
     2. When feature hashing is used (via a `FeatureHasher <https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.FeatureHasher.html>`__ ) in SKLL along with :ref:`feature_scaling <feature_scaling>` set to either ``with_mean`` or ``both`` , a custom pipeline stage (:py:mod:`skll.learner.Densifier`) is inserted in the pipeline between the feature vectorization (here, hashing) stage and the feature scaling stage.
 This is necessary since a ``FeatureHasher`` does not have a ``sparse`` attribute to turn off -- it *only* returns sparse vectors.
     3. A ``Densifier`` is also inserted in the pipeline when using a `SkewedChi2Sampler <https://scikit-learn.org/stable/modules/generated/sklearn.kernel_approximation.SkewedChi2Sampler.html>`__ for feature sampling since this sampler requires dense input and cannot be made to work with sparse arrays.

+.. _predictions:

+predictions *(Optional)*
+""""""""""""""""""""""""

+Directory to store prediction files in.
+Can be omitted to not store predictions.
+Must *not* be specified for the :ref:`learning_curve <learning_curve>` and :ref:`train <train>` tasks.

+.. _probability:

+probability *(Optional)*
+""""""""""""""""""""""""

+Whether or not to output probabilities for each class instead of the most probable class for each instance.
+Only really makes a difference when storing predictions.
+Defaults to ``False``.
+Note that this also applies to the tuning objective.

 .. _results: